 with coefficients

 of $\alpha$-degree zero.
 Notice in particular that all the $R_k$ live in the non-localised endomorphism ring, and $R_1$ is uniquely determined by the expansion \eqref{eq:R-matrix expansion}.

 The operator $\rmat:=R_1$ is called the classical r-matrix.
 It plays a crucial role in the theory of quantum groups and also in this paper.
-Plugging in the expansion above in the Yang-Baxter equation \eqref{eq: YBE}, it follows that
+Plugging the expansion above into the Yang-Baxter equation \eqref{eq: YBE}, it follows that

 Setting $\bar\rmat^{(ij)}=\rmat^{(ij)}/{(a_i-a_j)}$, the previous equation can be equivalently rewritten as follows:

 This is the well-known classical Yang-Baxter equation with spectral parameters.